PrimerPlus1987/File-Extensions-Add-or-Change/README.md

 **********************************************************
 This uses a self signed cert.

-I am still in the process of learning how to sign my apps.
+I am still in the process of learning about signed certificates.

-There is no security risk I assure you.